 Olive glanced to his left.
 Atienna who was standing there in the dark met his gaze.
 Sefu, who was just behind her, arched a brow.
 Olive tensed, cheeks flushing.
-But he accepted this and even found a sense of embarrassing comfort in it.
-However, he did not find the same in Gabrielle who was a quiet presence beside him.
+But he accepted her words and even found a sense of embarrassing comfort in them However, he did not find the same in Gabrielle who was a quiet presence beside him.
 He was rather unnerved about how she’d willingly come along with them.
-Olive wondered if she was just desperately trying to find a reason and purpose.
+Olive wondered if she was just desperately trying to find a reason and purpose now.

 Gabrielle hurtled out of the alley and tackled Dämon Forstchritt to the ground.
-The woman’s papers cascaded down around them, catching a psychedelic light emitting from the right side of the road.
+The woman’s papers cascaded down around them in the aftermath, catching a psychedelic light emitting from the right side of the road.
 Gabrielle seemed to catch sight of this oddity and slowly turned her head in the direction.
 Her eyes reflected a terrifying sight, causing Olive to tear out of the alleyway and onto the road.

 “What the hell have you done…?”
 Gabrielle whispered.

 No!
 There had to be another solution, Olive thought as his mind raced.
 He could melt insulation tubes together and block the mass of vitae from spreading any further.
-Or he could burn a hole in the ground
+Or he could burn a hole in the ground.
+Or—

-“That’s a brilliant, valiant decision,” Dämon replied casually.
-“We actually recorded in one observational study that despite not having any pain receptors—or even cells—for that matter, but somehow it can still feel pain when it’s in the super-elevated-level state of vitae.
+“That’s a brilliant, valiant decision,” Dämon replied to Gabrielle casually.
+“We actually recorded in one observational study that despite not having any pain receptors—or even cells—for that matter, it somehow can still feel pain when it’s in the super-elevated-level state of vitae.
 Perhaps it’s because of the properties of vitae particles… but regardless, you’d be doing it a mercy.”

 Olive swallowed bile climbing up his throat as the world spun and realization settled in.
 Hot tears were threatening to spill from his eyes but he tried to keep his emotions contained because he didn’t want to throw off the others.
 He could barely even feel them above the pain squeezing his chest.